ziolai/software/reactive-flow-course/readme.md

 ### Section 3.8: Exercises

-1. compare runs with one-step chemistry, two-step chemistry, various forms of four-step chemistry, GRI-2.0 and GRI-3.0;
+1. compare runs with one-step chemistry, two-step chemistry, various forms of four-step chemistry, GRI-2.0 (good for thermal NO) and GRI-3.0 (inferior for thermal NO);
 2. compare thermal NO post-processing with NO computed from chemical mechanism;
 3. compare runs with and without local time stepping (LTS); is this reported in the literature?
 4. compare runs with and without TDAC chemistry tabulation and reduction: literature?